milkboy/WME-ja/README.md

 ![Screenshot](http://wikberg.fi/grfx/wme_ja.png)

 ###Changelog
+####1.5.6
+- Fixed URL detection to run script on localized editor also.

 ####1.5.5
 - Fixed layer selection div size (now the junction angles layer should always be visible in the list)